arnoldpsunny/DashBoard/README.md

 These dashboards show the concise view in all these sectors and the use of slicers have also helped in viewing the details much more effectively.

-The dashboard is made of different types og graphs, tables,maps etc to get every bit of data to the person viewing these.
+The dashboard is made of different types of graphs, tables,maps etc to get every bit of data to the person viewing these.

 ##  <img src=https://user-images.githubusercontent.com/106439762/178428775-03d67679-9aa4-4b08-91e9-6eb6ed8faf66.gif  width="48" height="48"> **Analysis**